-Invest in a robust Data Leak Prevention solution.
-When deploying your DLP, be sure you understand what data is important for your organization and set up rules in your DLP to protect it.
+Invest in a reliable Data Leak Prevention system.
+When setting up your DLP, make sure you know what data is critical to your company and that you have procedures in place to protect it.

 Monitor & Track

-Don’t let a false sense of security creep into your organization just because you deploy sophisticated cybersecurity software and technologies.
-Manual monitoring, tracking, and human instinct are still very important pieces of the cyber-defense puzzle.
-By the same token, never assume that outsourcing information security functions means your data is safe.
-Your organization is still accountable for compliance.
+Don't allow a false feeling of security to sneak into your company just because you've invested in advanced cybersecurity software and tools.
+Manual monitoring, tracking, and human instinct remain critical components of cyber defense.
+Similarly, never believe that outsourcing information security functions ensure that your data is secure.

 Boost Engagement with delivering Communication Tools